Disporum smilacinum is

 a broad-bell shape way.
 Stamens are 6 in number; anthers are half as

-long as filaments, ovaries half as long as styles.
-Drupes mature
+long as filaments, and ovaries are half as long as styles.
+Drupes